cguillemette/questrade-app/README.md

 # questrade-app

-Simple app that interops with the Questrade API.
+Simple app to watch your stocks from Questrade.

 **Why?**

-Minimalist way to watch assets and to skip the lengthy process of going on Questrade authentication.
+I was looking for a minimalist way to display my stocks from Questrade.

 **Features**

-In addition to adding support for implicit grant oauth to Questrade API, it includes a clean boilerplate that could serve building other apps.
+- Adds support for implicit grant oauth against the Questrade API
+- Includes a clean boilerplate that could serve building other apps.

-- Both front-end and back-end use docker with hot reloading for both frontend / backend
+- Both front-end and back-end use docker with hot reloading
 - It is lightweight to setup and can be deployed if needed to any container based provider

 **Demo**